Stephen Maranian: Career

 Maranian's commands began at the battery level with two units in the 1st Cavalry Division: Headquarters and Headquarters Battery, Division Artillery, and Battery C, 2nd Battalion, 82nd Field Artillery—both in Fort Hood, Texas, and the latter also in Kuwait.
 His battalion command was with the 4-319th Airborne Field Artillery Regiment within the 173rd Airborne Brigade in Bamberg, Germany and forward deployed for 15 months to Afghanistan.
 He also commanded the 19th Battlefield Coordination Detachment at Ramstein Air Base in Germany.

 In 2015–2016, Maranian served as the chief of staff of the U.S. Army Africa/Southern European Task Force in Italy, participating in events such as the African Land Forces Summit 2016.
 In June 2016, Maranian transitioned to become the commandant of the Field Artillery School and chief of Field Artillery at Ft.
 Sill, Oklahoma.
 Subsequently, he served as the Director for the U.S. Army's Long Range Precision Fires (LRPF) Cross-Functional Team through May 2018, which comprised members of organizations from across the U.S. Army and Marine Corps with the purpose of focusing of modernizing "field artillery forces to be able to deliver lethal, long-range precision fires in order to be able to compete, deter and win on the modern battlefield".
 His following assignment was as the deputy commanding general for maneuver of the 2nd Infantry Division in South Korea.
 In June 2019, Maranian assumed the post of Combined Arms Center–Education deputy commanding general, Army University provost and CGSC deputy commandant.
+He was promoted to Major General on December 2, 2019.

 In July 2020, he assumed the duties as the commandant of the U.S. Army War College in Carlisle, Pennsylvania.
 With the school's provost, MG Maranian "directed revisions and innovations in curriculum and teaching methodologies; and hired faculty with expertise in emerging issues, e.g., futures, data analysis, and environmental security".
 Also, under his tenure, the "Strategic Studies Institute and Center for Strategic Leadership refocused their ideas and expertise in analysis and experimentation to align with pressing strategic issues".

-Maranian was suspended as commandant on February 9, 2021 amid a false allegation of "inappropriate touching" The Army's Criminal Investigation Division's (CID's) examination "was led by an 'experienced, civilian investigator' who had worked on some 700 sexual assault cases during the last 18 years.
-It included interviews with 16 witnesses."
-The Army stated that, "After CID completed the investigation, they referred the case to an independent special victim prosecutor, as well as a former civilian prosecutor with 30 years’ experience who works as a highly qualified expert for the U.S. Army."
-On July 21, 2021, Maranian was reinstated as commandant, as the CID determined that there was "no probable cause" that the offense had occurred.
-The Army War College stated that, following the reinstatement, Maranian met with his staff and resumed his duties.